EmergentSoftware/eslint-config/README.md

 ## Extensions

-For the best development experience use this config in conjunction with a ESLint & Prettier plugin for your favorite editor.
-The ESLint plugin will highlite errors, and the prettier plugin will auto-format on save.
+For the best development experience use this config with the ESLint & Prettier extensions for your code editor.
+The ESLint extension highlites errors, and the prettier plugin will auto-format on save.

-For VS Code use the following:
+For Visual Studio Code use the following:

 > dbaeumer.vscode-eslint